 The advantages of version control are the advantages of git.

 - It creates a distributed system for code management.

 - It creates snapshots of the current state of computer code.

 - It allows a team of developers to work together efficiently and smartly.

 - It creates branches, which keep multiple streams of work from different developers, independent of each other.
 These branches can be merged to form one file of code.

 - Changes made to code are traceable to who changed it, the time it was changed, and previous versions.

 Github is often seen as being synonymous with Git.
 This is far from the truth.
-Github is a cloud-based hosting service that makes tools to integrate with Git.
+Github is a cloud-based hosting service that makes tools that integrate with Git.
 Github helps developers manage their repositories.

-How are Git and Github connected?
+How do Git and Github connect?

 Git manages the source code, which is then moved to a git repo while Github serves as a location for uploading copies of a git repo.